 I watched the youngest, because it was easiest.
 She became my lodestone, my focus.
 I hoped to, at the very least, live long enough to rescue her and myself.
 This was my last lesson to learn, one Maggie burned into my memory.
 There was no room for emotional links.
 The mission must come first.

 Her name was Andrea.
 She had large brown eyes that took up most of her small face.
 The Potentials guarded her from the unwanted advances the soldiers gave the girls late at night.
 Their muffled whimpers echoed down the hallways adjacent to my room.

 Maggie had to know what her boys were doing.
-She knew everything that went on here, nothing occurred without her blessing.
+She knew everything happened here, and nothing occurred without her blessing.
 I watched her send specific soldiers after certain girls.
 The girls returned with terror written across their faces.
 Yes, Maggie knew what her boys did in the dark to these helpless little girls, girls taken from their parents and brought up by the Council.
 They knew no other life, except to obey.

 The girls didn't fare well over the weeks and months.
 They received daily doses from Maggie, the wonder elixir she had created from me.
 Then, she would force them to fight each other, the soldiers, me, the vampires and demons.